email@example.com | o 303.724.4965 m 303.916.1860

 Sarah graduated from Charleston Southern University where she majored in Business Administration with a minor in Psychology.
 After graduating, she worked with military members and their families, where she developed her passion for raising behavioral health awareness and reducing mental health stigma.
-She is pursuing a Master’s degree in Mental Health Counseling.
+She is pursuing a Master’s degree in Public Health.

 As a child, Sarah discovered a signature trait–wit.
 As the youngest of four girls, making people laugh got her noticed.
 We see you, Sarah.